Online Forensic Science Degree Programs

 There are a range of Online Forensic Science Graduate Programs and degrees—including masters, doctoral, and certificate options.
 A graduate level forensic science degree could acquaint students with modern industry practices and innovative methods used in investigations and evidence collection.

-In some cases, accredited online forensic science programs are offered through a university’s department of criminal justice and legal studies.
+In some cases, accredited forensic science degree online are offered through a university’s department of criminal justice and legal studies.
 However, other academic departments (e.g., chemistry, biology, accounting, psychology) might offer forensic science as an emphasis or concentration.

 Many programs include a wide variety of advanced courses in areas such as chemistry, biology and criminalistics, which students could take via pre-recorded lectures or modules.
 Aside from coursework, students could become familiar with the intricacies of scientific research and independent inquiry.